socketry/utopia/README.md

 ### Session

-The encrypted cookie session management uses symmetric private key encryption to store data on the client and avoid tampering.
+The session management uses symmetric private key encryption to store data on the client and avoid tampering.

-	use Utopia::Session::EncryptedCookie,
+	use Utopia::Session,
 		:expire_after => 3600,
 		:secret => '40 or more random characters for your secret key'